Canada questionsThis is a list of recently added questions about Canada.

 Which of these plants does not appear in the Canadian coat of arms?

 The floral motif includes the Canadian coat of arms from below.
-It features national plant symbols: English rose, Scottish thistle, Irish clover and French lily.
+It features national plant symbols: English rose, Scottish thistle, Irish shamrock and French lily.
 Of course, the Canadian coat of arms could not lack maple leaves.

 In which year did the first ice hockey match take place?